dribdat/dribdat/README.md

 Special thanks to the [Open Data](https://opendata.ch), [Open Networking](https://opennetworkinfrastructure.org/) and [Open Source](https://dinacon.ch) communities in Switzerland for the many trials and feedbacks.
 We are also grateful to F. Wieser and M.-C. Gasser at [Swisscom](http://swisscom.com) for conceptual inputs and financial support at an early stage of this project.

 This code is originally based on Steven Loria's [cookiecutter-flask](https://github.com/sloria/cookiecutter-flask).
-A more modern version of this is [cookiecutter-flask-restful](https://github.com/karec/cookiecutter-flask-restful).
+A more modern version of which is [cookiecutter-flask-restful](https://github.com/karec/cookiecutter-flask-restful).

 Additional and :heart:-felt thanks for testing and feedback to: